 The Company's financial assets include cash and cash equivalents and accounts receivable.
-The Company's financial liabilities include accounts payable and accrued liabilities, secured note payable and convertible debenture.
+The Company's financial liabilities include accounts payable and accrued liabilities, secured note payable and convertible debentures.

 Cash and cash equivalents and accounts receivable are classified as loans and receivables, measured at amortized cost using the effective interest rate method.
-Accounts payable and accrued liabilities, secured note payable, and the convertible debenture are classified as other financial liabilities, measured at amortized cost using the effective interest rate method.
-The effective interest rate is the rate that exactly discounts the estimated future cash payments or receipts through the expected life of the financial instrument or a shorter period, where appropriate, to the net carrying amount of the financial asset or liability.
+Accounts payable and accrued liabilities, secured note payable, and the convertible debentures are classified as other financial liabilities, measured at amortized cost using the effective interest rate method.
+The effective interest rate is the rate that exactly